unclebconnor/hiring-engineers/answers.md

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timemboard.
 > My script is included in this pr.  [create_timeboard.rb](https://github.com/unclebconnor/hiring-engineers/blob/master/create_timeboard.rb)
-  UPDATE: SHOW SCREENSHOT

 Once this is created, access the Dashboard from your Dashboard List in the UI:

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.
-> I ended up setting the timeframe back to a 5 minute window earlier in the hour because there was nothing displaying in my rollup chart.
-I guessed that this had something to do with there not being much data for the hour that I took the screenshot, despite the fact it should just be rolling up the average for the last hour.
+> I clicked and dragged on the graph to select a shorter time window.
+I ended up setting the timeframe back to a 5 minute window earlier in the hour because there was nothing displaying in my rollup chart.
+I assume this had something to do with there not being much data for the hour that I took the screenshot, despite the fact it should just be rolling up the average for the last hour.
 I'm curious what values it's actually trying to calculate.
-> I tried to add an annotation to the heatmap but that function only seemed to work on the line chart.
-Adding the annotations on that graph worked fine and I got the automated email from tagging myself.
+> I failed to add an annotation to the heatmap but was able to create one on the line chart
-  UPDATE: REWRITE AS DIRECTIONS
+> I successfully added the annotations on that graph I got the automated email by tagging myself

 Pictured:
 1. "Zoomed in" timeframe for a 5 minute window